christophe77/sentiment-js/README.md

 ## How to use

-sentimentsJS.analyse takes an object as parameter.
+the "analyse" function takes an object as parameter.

 The object has 2 properties :

 - text : string
 - type : 'sentiment' | "toxicity" | "both" | "combined"

+Exemple :

         import sentimentsJS from 'sentiments-js';